-This is an excerpt from an open letter regarding Free Trade Areas of the Americas (FTAA) sent by the US office of MSF in Spring, 2002.
-To read the full letter, download a Word document of the full text here.
+This is an excerpt from an open letter regarding Free Trade Areas of the Americas (FTAA) sent by the US office of MSF in spring 2002.
+The full letter is available to download below.

 Just two years ago, the average cost of a triple combination of antiretrovirals was between $10,000-$15,000 per patient per year, and today it is available for as little as $300 per patient per year.
 These price reductions were the direct result of international public pressure and generic competition.